 5. Face Time is Important

-As kids spend increased time in front of screens, in-person face time becomes even more essential.
+As we know, kids are spending increased time in front of screens.
+So in-person face time becomes even more essential.
 Focus on in-person time with your family, with your children and their friends, and with extended family and friends.
 Nothing replaces in-person experiences.

 6. Family Mission Statement